Astrolabe: Medieval era

 The first known metal astrolabe in Western Europe is the Destombes astrolabe made from brass in the eleventh century in Portugal.
 Metal astrolabes avoided the warping that large wooden ones were prone to, allowing the construction of larger and therefore more accurate instruments.
 Metal astrolabes were heavier than wooden instruments of the same size, making it difficult to use them in navigation.

 Herman Contractus of Reichenau Abbey, examined the use of the astrolabe in Mensura Astrolai during the 11th century.

 Peter of Maricourt wrote a treatise on the construction and use of a universal astrolabe in the last half of the 13th century entitled Nova compositio astrolabii particularis.
-Universal astrolabes can be found at the History of Science Museum in Oxford.
-David A. King, historian of Islamic instrumentation, describes the universal astrolobe designed by Ibn al-Sarraj of Aleppo (aka Ahmad bin Abi Bakr; fl.
+Universal astrolabes can be found at the History of Science Museum, Oxford.
+David A. King, historian of Islamic instrumentation, describes the universal astrolobe designed by Ibn al-Sarraj of Aleppo (a.k.a.
+Ahmad bin Abi Bakr; fl.
 1328) as "the most sophisticated astronomical instrument from the entire Medieval and Renaissance periods".